Search

 Contents

 With the growing demand for real-time deep learning workloads, today’s standard cloud-based Artificial Intelligence approach is not enough to cover bandwidth, ensure data privacy, or low latency applications.
-Hence, Edge Computing technology is needed to move AI tasks to the edge.
+Hence, Edge Computing technology helps move AI tasks to the edge.
 As a result, the recent Edge AI trends drive the need for specific AI hardware for on-device machine learning inference.

 Computer vision and artificial intelligence are transforming IoT devices at the edge.
-In this article, you will learn about specialized AI hardware, also called AI accelerators, created to accelerate data-intensive deep learning inference on edge devices in a cost-effective way.
+In this article, you will learn about specialized AI hardware, also called AI accelerators, created to accelerate data-intensive deep learning inference on edge devices cost-effectively.
 Particularly, you will learn:

 1. Machine learning inference (Basics)